lolzminer123/minerproxy/README.md

 todo

-add low share option incase a user wnats low shares solo or both shares solo
+add low share option incase a user wants low shares solo or both shares solo fyi works on shared or solo, solo is best :)

 tested on
 k1pool
 2miners
+solopool
 software used

 gminer